-Guatemalan Cobán beans make for a smooth, Central American coffee with a well-balanced body, a rich and spicy flavour and a light, fruity acidity.
+Coban is a small city and region in Central Guatemala, known for its coffee plantations since the 19th century.
+Coban coffee beans make for a typical Central American coffee: smooth, with a well-balanced body, a rich, spicy flavour and a light, fruity acidity.

 The strong rain forest climate influences give this coffee an unmistakable persistent acidity in its cup.
 Marked by well balanced fresh fruit flavors in light roasts.
 It also has a characteristic and well defined chocolate taste when roasted dark.